 In Years 10 and 11, whilst having high expectations of students' behaviour and setting challenging and stimulating lesson objectives, we always make lessons as enjoyable as possible.
 To do this we offer a range of pathways that students can opt to follow depending on their interests and abilities.

 All students are also regularly encouraged to further their interests in PE by attending extra-curricular clubs.
 We offer a varied extra-curricular programme, aiming to offer something for everyone.
-Traditional sports are all very popular with students.
-We will always look to revise our extra-curricular programme if there is a level of interest in other sports and activities, for example Cheerleading and the Rock Challenge dance performance has been added in recent years.
-Sports clubs run both at lunch time and after school, every day of the week, and there is a club for every student!
+Traditional sports are all very popular with students, we will always look to revise our extra-curricular programme if there is a level of interest in other sports and activities, for example cheerleading has been added in recent years.
+Sports clubs run after school on every day (except Wednesdays), and there is a club for every student!

 Examined Courses (GCSE Physical Education and BTEC Sport)

 Students are given the opportunity to take an examined course as part of their option choices to further enhance their understanding and skill level within sport.
 This is in addition to core PE (detailed above) which is compulsory for all students.